plepe/ogd-wikimedia-osm-checker/Dataset.md

     // important: this field holds the identificator of each item
     idField: 'ID',

-    // if there's a field with coordinates, add this structure; id is the field name, type the encoding (currently supported: 'wkt' = Well-known text)
+    // [optional] for a field with coordinates, add this structure; id is the field name, type the encoding (currently supported: 'wkt' = Well-known text)
     coordField: {
       id: 'SHAPE',
       type: 'wkt'
     },

-    // add a place filter in the menu. use this field for filtering:
+    // [optional] add a place filter in the menu. use this field for filtering:
     placeFilterField: 'PLACE'
   }

-  // Configuration of the item in a corresponding wikipedia list wikipediaList = {
+  // [optional] Configuration of the item in a corresponding wikipedia list wikipediaList = {
     // id of an existing list in the module https://github.com/plepe/wikipedia-list-extractor
     list: 'AT-BDA',

-    // optional id prefix
+    // [optional] id prefix
     idPrefix: 'id-',

-    // id of the field referencing the wikidata item
+    // [optional] id of the field referencing the wikidata item
     wikidataField: 'WD-Item',

-    // id of the field referencing a wikipedia article
+    // [optional] id of the field referencing a wikipedia article
     articleField: 'Article',

-    // id of the field referencing the wikimedia commons category
+    // [optional] id of the field referencing the wikimedia commons category
     commonsField: 'Commonscat',

-    // id of the field referencing the latitude/longitude of the item's coordinates
+    // [optional] id of the fields referencing the latitude/longitude of the item's coordinates
     latitudeField: 'Latitude',
     longitudeField: 'Longitude',

-    // which fields should be displayed
+    // [optional] which fields should be displayed
     showField: ['Name', 'Type', 'Description'],
   }

-  // Configuration of the item in Wikidata wikidata = {
+  // [optional] Configuration of the item in Wikidata wikidata = {
     // which property holds the reference to this dataset
     refProperty: 'P1234',

-    // title of the refProperty
+    // [optional] title of the refProperty
     refPropertyTitle: 'Property Title'
   }

-  // Configuration of the item in Wikimedia Commons commons = {
+  // [optional] Configuration of the item in Wikimedia Commons commons = {
-    // template for a search via full text search (Cirrus Search); '$1' will be replaced by the ID of the item
+    // [optional] template for a search via full text search (Cirrus Search); '$1' will be replaced by the ID of the item
     searchRegexp: '/\\{\\{Example\\s*\\|\\s*(1=)*$1(\\|(.*))?\\}\\}/',

-    // in the source of each page, search for occurences of this template
+    // [optional] in the source of each page, search for occurences of this template
     templateRegexp: '[Ee]xample',

-    // when no template is found, suggest the following template; '$1' will be replaced by the ID of the item
+    // [optional] when no template is found, suggest the following template; '$1' will be replaced by the ID of the item
     templateTemplate: '{{Example|$1}}',

-    // optional: instead of the ID of the item, use the value of this wikidata property for 'searchRegexp' and 'templateTemplate'.
+    // [optional] instead of the ID of the item, use the value of this wikidata property for 'searchRegexp' and 'templateTemplate'.
     refValue: { wikidataProperty: 'P2951' }
   }

-  // Configuration of the item in OpenStreetMap osm = {
+  // [optional] Configuration of the item in OpenStreetMap osm = {
-    // the specified tag holds a reference to the dataset's id
+    // [optional] the specified tag holds a reference to the dataset's id
     refField: 'ref:example',

-    // optional: instead of the ID of the item, use the value of this wikidata property for 'refField'.
+    // [optional] instead of the ID of the item, use the value of this wikidata property for 'refField'.
     refValue: { wikidataProperty: 'P2951' }

+    // [optional] when search similar objects, use the specified field from refData to compare the name
+    refDataNameField: 'TITLE'
   }

   // format an item for the list on the left side (may return either an HTML string or a DOM structure)